MaheshDoiphode/codelens-ai/README.md

 File Integrator simplifies the process of including code snippets from multiple files in documentation, discussions, or issue reports:

 - Drag and drop files directly from the VS Code explorer
+- Support for directories and subdirectories with hierarchical tree view
 - Automatically formats the code into proper markdown code blocks
+- Edit generated code blocks before copying them
 - Easily copy the generated code blocks to clipboard with one click
-- Maintain a list of selected files that can be modified or cleared
+- Dynamic updates when files are added or removed

 ## Usage

-1. Open the File Integrator panel using the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and search for "Open File Integrator"
+1. Open the File Integrator panel in the activity bar
-2. Drag files from the VS Code explorer into the drop zone
+2. Drag files or entire directories from the VS Code explorer into the drop zone
+3. Navigate through the hierarchical directory tree to view your files
-3. Click "Generate Code Block" to create markdown code blocks for all selected files
+4. Click "Generate Code Block" to create an editable markdown document with all your files
+5. Make any changes to the code blocks if needed
-4. Use the "Copy to Clipboard" button to copy the generated code blocks
+6. Use "Copy to Clipboard" to copy the code blocks
-5. Use "Clear All" to start over with a new selection
+7. Use "Clear All" to start over with a new selection

 ## Why use File Integrator?

 - **Perfect for sharing code**: When discussing code in issues, PRs, or documentation, easily include multiple files
 - **Maintains context**: Each code block includes the filename for better context
 - **Simple interface**: Drag, drop, generate, and copy - that's it!
+- **Directory support**: Drop entire folders and maintain their structure for better organization
+- **Edit before sharing**: Make modifications to the code blocks before copying them

 ## Requirements